Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 This is also one area where having a recognised coaching certification and/or credential is likely to be important to give you credibility when you apply for a position.

 Whatever your niche, you can also make a specialty of group, team and goals coaching within that niche.
-For instance if your career sub-niche is school-leavers, you could form a group from those about to finish their education to help them define their first career goal.
+For instance if your career sub-niche is school-leavers, you could form an alliance with a school to create group from those about to finish their education to help them define their first career goal.

-And if your niche is corporate coaching you can coach a group of employees with what they need to do to reach the company's goals.
+And if your niche is corporate coaching you can approach a company about coaching a group of employees with what they need to do to reach the company's goals.

-You can get together a group who want life, career and even business coaching.
+You can advertise to assemble a group who want life, career and even business coaching.
 I had a colleague with an accountancy background who specialised in holding coaching groups for financial planners.

 You can read more in depth tips about both Team Coaching and Group Coaching and the specific skills required for groups that meet physically and online.